|I'm a Quantum Ogre|

 "Oh, there's an anti-magic field here!" or "Nope, your skill fails." or "You miss." or maybe he adjust the hit points of a creature so that it doesn't die yet, or suddenly decides his big bad evil guy is wearing a ring of free action.

-Does this mean you can't have anti-magic fields or opponents that wear rings of free action?
+Does this mean Dungeon Masters can't have anti-magic fields or opponents that wear rings of free action?
 Of course not.
-It's only agency denying if you do those things to stop the players from ruining your encounter.
+It's only agency-denying if it's a response to player action that undermines the freedom in the game.

-Of course the secret is, they can't ruin the encounter, because in a game free of quantum ogres, the outcome is never pre-decided, so can never be ruined.
+The secret is, they can't ruin an encounter, because in a game free of quantum ogres, the outcome is never pre-decided, so can never be ruined.

 It is a list of tools to solve specific problems that traditionally are areas where agency can be impacted.